ual-cci/GAN_explorer/README.md

 # GAN_handler
+Vitek's interactive GAN handler.

-To have a simple (one-two files) handler for a trained GAN model for easy interaction.
+Idea is to have a (relatively) simple handler for a trained GAN model with easy interaction.

 ## Install